tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 This how this works: given the current state of the aggregate, the "command undoer" returns a function that applied to the states actually returns an actual undoer.
 So in the undoer is ready to be executed and can return a list of events that can compensate the effect of the command.

-So the undoers works in two shots: one to build a context for the eventual future undo, and one to atually... _do the "undo"!_.
+So the undoers works in two shots: one to build a context for the eventual future undo, and one to atually... _do_ the _undo!_.

 Here is an example of why this apparent overcomplication is needed: